China claims everyone in Xinjiang camps has 'graduated' | The Japan Times

 All those in the centers who were studying Mandarin Chinese, law, vocational skills and de-radicalization have “graduated” and found stable employment, Zakir said, adding that others such as village officials, farmers and unemployed high school graduates continue to enroll on a rolling basis in programs that allow them to “come and go freely.”

-Some ex-detainees have said they were forced to sign job contracts and barred from leaving factory grounds during weekdays, working long houses for low pay.
+Some ex-detainees have said they were forced to sign job contracts and barred from leaving factory grounds during weekdays, working long hours for low pay.
+Many Uighurs abroad also say their relatives are in prison, not camps, after being sentenced on vague charges of extremism.

+Monday’s briefing was the latest in a slew of public rebuttals from the Chinese government in response to the U.S. Uighur human rights bill, which Beijing has called a violation of international law and interference in China’s internal affairs.
+The legislation further muddied U.S.-China ties, which were already strained over trade and pro-democracy demonstrations in Hong Kong.

+During the briefing, officials played a clip from a documentary released last Friday by CGTN, the international branch of state broadcaster CCTV.
+The documentary, called “Fighting Terrorism in Xinjiang,” showed old footage of terrorist attacks over the last decade, including bombings and stabbings such as the knife attack that killed 31 people outside a railway station in southern Kunming city in 2014.